Crash Bandicoot: The Wrath of Cortex: Development

 The character Crunch Bandicoot was designed by Craig Whittle of Traveller's Tales and Sean Krankel of Universal.
 The concept of battling mini-bosses within the game's levels was dropped to uphold the fast and frantic pace of the series' gameplay.
 Multiplayer capability was also considered before being dropped.
 An earlier draft of the story featured an alternate version of the game's climax and ending, which involved Crash battling Crunch in a mechanical robot suit.
 At the end of the fight, Crunch would destroy Crash's suit with a bolt of electricity.
 The resulting debris would render Cortex unconscious, destroy the remote control device controlling Crunch and start an electrical fire in the space station.
 As the Bandicoots escape to resume their beach-going vacation, the ruins of the space station would crash-land onto the island of Cortex's original settlement, conveniently allowing Cortex and Uka Uka to resume their world domination bids.

 The majority of the characters and vehicles in the game were built and textured by Nicola Daly and animated by Jeremy Pardon.
 The main game systems and game code as a whole were coded by John Hodskinson.
 The game's music is composed by Andy Blythe and Marten Joustra of Swallow Studios.
 A rearranged version of the original Crash Bandicoot theme by Mutato Muzika's Josh Mancell also appears in the game.
 The game's sound effects were created by Ron Horwitz, Tom Jaeger, John Robinson, and Harry Woolway of Universal Sound Studios.
-The game's voice actors were cast and directed by Margaret Tang.
+The game's voice actors were cast and directed by Margaret Tang with dialog editing from Rik Schaffer.
 Clancy Brown voices the dual role of Doctor Neo Cortex and Uka Uka, while Mel Winkler provides the voice of Aku Aku, and Debi Derryberry provides the voice of Coco Bandicoot.
 Corey Burton voices the returning villains Doctor N. Gin and Doctor Nefarious Tropy.
 Kevin Michael Richardson provides the voice of new character Crunch Bandicoot, while the Elementals, consisting of Rok-Ko, Wa-Wa, Py-Ro, and Lo-Lo, are voiced by Thomas F. Wilson, R. Lee Ermey, Mark Hamill, and Jess Harnell respectively.